This website uses cookies to enhance your browsing experience.

 Organic farming and biodiversity

-"There can be no great wine without healthy grapes".
-The viticultural philosophy is that of organic farming, ideal for this historically fallow plot.
-The soil is poor and draining.
+"There is no great wine without healthy grapes."
+The winemaking philosophy is one of organic farming, ideal for this historically fallow plot.
+The soil is poor and well-drained.

-This has made it possible to implement farming without fertilizers or pesticides.
-This commitment to healthy practices is reflected in the planting of hedges of local species, the maintenance of a wooded refuge area for wildlife in the middle of the plot, and the historic low stone wall that delimits the bottom of the plot before a wood.
-The vineyard is in balance with its biodiversity-rich environment.
+This has enabled the implementation of agriculture without fertilizers or pesticides.
+This commitment to healthy practices is reflected in the planting of hedges of local species, the maintenance of a wooded refuge for wildlife in the middle of the plot, and the historic stone wall that marks the boundary between the plot and the woods.
+The vines are in balance with their richly biodiverse environment.

 Innovation

-Respect for tradition does not prevent the estate from asserting itself at the cutting edge of technology.
-It is one of the first estates in France to test the Ted autonomous robot from Naïo Technologies.
-Electrically powered and ultra-lightweight, it can work the soil between the feet without compacting it.
-This robot is part of a global approach to weed control, inter-row sowing, water and erosion management.
-A music box has also been installed in the rows by the Genodics company.
-A team of researchers is experimenting with the diffusion of melodies that stimulate the synthesis of proteins involved in the vine's natural defenses against disease.
+Respect for tradition does not prevent the estate from being at the cutting edge of technology.
+It is one of the first properties in France to test Naïo Technologies' Ted autonomous robot.
+Electric and ultra-lightweight, it allows the soil to be worked without compacting it between the vines.
+This robot is part of a comprehensive approach to grass cover, sowing between rows, and water and erosion management.

 Made on